VIDEOP2R: Video Understanding from Perception to Reasoning: Details of the Perception Examination

 \subsection{Examples of Qwen Inference Output}

 We present examples of Qwen’s outputs under different configurations in our perception examination experiment in \cref{fig:perception_examples}.
 When given only the text question~(Top Left), Qwen fails to perform meaningful reasoning due to the absence of video information and resorts to guessing from the answer choices.
 When conditioned on the text question plus Qwen’s own perception segment~(Top Right), it mentions some relevant visual cues~(e.g., the person placing books into the backpack) but omits critical details such as the exact number of books, resulting in unreliable reasoning.
 Even with access to both the text question and the video input~(Bottom Left), Qwen still produces inaccurate perception, confusing the top pocket with the main compartment; this misperception propagates into the reasoning process and yields an incorrect answer.
-In contrast, the perception segment generated by \textsc{VideoP2R} is clear and sufficient~(Bottom Right), explicitly capturing both the number of books and their correct placement, thereby enabling Qwen to arrive at the correct answer even without direct access to the video.
+In contrast, the perception segment generated by \textsc{VideoP2R} is clear and sufficient~(Bottom Right), explicitly capturing both the number of books and their correct placement.
+This improvement can be attributed to PA-GRPO, which guides the perception process to target information directly relevant to answering the question, thereby enabling Qwen to arrive at the correct answer even without direct access to the video.